Basel Mission Press: Gravel printing

+Botanical prints

+The printer Johann Jakob Hunziker worked at the Basel Mission Press from 1857 to 1862 and set upon working on a series of botanical prints in which he used actual plant leaves which were inked onto lithographic plates.
+His work distributed in a limited set of copies included more than a 100 species of local plants.

 Printing of Tulu script

-The Basel Mission Press is the first printing press in Tulu Nadu (a region on the southwestern coast of Karnataka, India)), is one of the contributions of foreigners to the Tulu Nadu region.
-Established in 1841, the printing press is still working with the new invention.
-There was a need for printed books such as Christian prayers in 1834 and the need of primary School books in 1837.
+When the Mission entered Kannada in 1826, they worked on developing Kannada typography with the aim of printing Kannada and Tulu works.
+Their first printing press was in use by 1841 and their first Tulu translation of the Bible was printed in 1847, as well as educational books and secular novels; this had a lasting impact on culture of Karnataka’s culture with Kittel’s dictionary providing a standardization of the written language.
+However, it has also been suggested that Tulu works being printed in Kannada fonts may have helped lead to the gradual disuse of Tulu script.

 Religious books and text books in Kannada language were printed in Mumbai and Madras.
 Malayalam books were printed and brought from Kallikote.
 The first Biblical book in Malayalam for the Basel Mission was printed at Calicut and the first book of the Basel Mission Songs was printed in Mumbai, both in the year 1840.

+The Lord’s Prayer was lithographed in Kannada and Tulu in 1842, while a newspaper (the Mangalur Samachar) was also launched in 1844.

 When Weigle came to India, he wandered around the city of Mumbai, American Marathi printers and many other places not only to learn the vernacular language, but also to get the full information on gravel printing before establishing the printing press in Mangalore.
 He not only collected the information but also brought the below items required for Mangalore Christian meeting from Bombay for which many of his Christian friends assisted him.